digitalcrust/digitalcrust-website/content/software/Connecting fields.md

-Software capabilities can change the structure of scientific fields, or mediate connections between them.
+In addition to changing the structure of scientific fields, software can mediate connections among them.
+Digital methods can provide new avenues for communication and collaboration.

-Geoscience examples:

-- Macrostrat
-- GPlates
-- MELTS
+Encoding the expertise of a field into a digital system enables other fields, _and non-experts_, to benefit from detailed scientific knowledge.
+Good software for science can help us escape isolated ivory towers and produce impactful research.

 Software and data systems encapsulate parts of the geoscience research process.